piranha/solovyov.net/src/en/2013/goreplace.md

 GNU grep (it's not recent test but I'm not really worried about such speed difference).
-But it uses patterns from `.hgignore` and `.gitignore` of your repository to skip files and skips binaries, so usually it's faster. :) And you get normal regexp syntax instead of POSIX' variety of grep/sed.
+But it uses patterns from `.hgignore` and `.gitignore` of your repository to skip files and skips binaries, so usually it's faster. :) And you get normal regexp syntax instead of POSIX' kind of grep/sed.

 Plus you don't need to compile anything!
 Just download and enjoy: for [OS X][1], [Linux][2] and [Windows][3].
 It's just a binary and it has absolutely no